 So there you have it, 6 fresh modern website design trends to inspire your next web project.

-Of course you don’t have to go out and invest time, money and energy in using every single elements to make your website or blog more fitting with modern times.
+Of course, you don’t have to go out and invest all your time, money and energy in using every single element to make your website or blog more fitting with present times.

-At the tend of the day, user experience and fulfilling the needs and desires of the people consuming your content, is of top importance.
+At the end of the day, user-experience and fulfilling the needs and desires of the people consuming your content should be a top priority.

-Also I want to state that good copywriting and your marketing message is part of the overall design architect here.
+Also, I want to state that good copywriting and having a solid marketing message is part of the overall design architect too.
 Good copy should never be an afterthought in modern website design, it should be part of it.